The Naked Ape: Criticism

 In 1976, anthropologists Adrienne Zihlman and Nancy Tanner criticized The Naked Ape for being sexist.
 Writing for The Observer in 2017, science journalist Angela Saini said, "His consistent failure to understand the impact of patriarchy and female repression bordered on the bizarre."
 She points out that he chooses to erase hunter-gatherer societies from his analysis (despite those societies being closest to how humans evolved), claims that women have been mostly house-bound for all time, and claims that work is a predominantly male pursuit.
 Author and presenter of Radio 4's Inside Science, Adam Rutherford, called the book "erotic fantasy science" and "a book full of exciting ideas that have little scientific validity."
 Sociologist Stanislav Andreski, in his book Social Sciences as Sorcery (pp 151–152) referred to it as pseudoscience that "provides an uneducated public...with rather childish pornography".

 Censorship

-In February 1976, the book was removed from high school library shelves by the board of education of the Island Trees Union Free School District in New York.
+In the United States, in February 1976, the book was removed from high school library shelves by the board of education of the Island Trees Union Free School District in New York.
 (Note: The Naked Ape was one of nine books in the school library that were determined to be "improper fare for school students" and removed from shelves.
 The others were Slaughterhouse-Five by Kurt Vonnegut Jr.; Down These Mean Streets by Piri Thomas; The Best Short Stories of Negro Writers, edited by Langston Hughes; Go Ask Alice, of anonymous authorship; Laughing Boy by Oliver La Farge; Black Boy by Richard Wright; A Hero Ain't Nothin' but a Sandwich by Alice Childress; and Soul on Ice by Eldridge Cleaver.)
 This case became the subject of a U.S. Supreme Court case in 1982.